kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/analyse-your-audience.md

 ---

+Up until this point, we have been discussing communicating with other people (i.e. human audiences).
+However, in an increasingly digital world, our writing isn't only read by other humans.
+Depending on the what you are writing, your messages might be read by computer programs that look for different things than human readers.
+Therefore, we will close this section by exploring how to write for non-human audiences.

 > 📺 Watch the following video on writing for non-human audiences

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/JzpajJi1l2c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>